top of page

 Online DBT Therapy

 With the rise of online therapy, DBT is now accessible online.
-This allows people to take part in therapy from the comfort of home, making it easier for those with busy schedules or mobility challenges.
+This allows individuals to participate in therapy from the comfort of home, making it easier for those with busy schedules or mobility challenges.
 Online DBT follows the same principles and structure as in-person therapy, ensuring consistent and comprehensive support.

-Research has shown that DBT can help people:
+Research has shown that DBT can help individuals:

 Who Can Benefit From DBT?

-DBT can be especially helpful for people experiencing:
+DBT can be especially helpful for individuals experiencing:

 Is DBT Right for You?